astronomer/docs/astro/environment-variables.md

 To store this Airflow variable as an environment variable, you create an environment variable with the key `AIRFLOW_VAR_MY_VAR` and the value `2`.

-You can then use the following Python functions to fetch the variable value in the top level of your DAG code:
+You can then use the following Python functions in the top level of your DAG code to fetch the variable value:

 - `Variable.get('<VAR_NAME>')`: This method is more secure for fetching secret values.
-However, this method can inhibit performance because it makes a request Airflow metadata database every time your DAGs are parsed, which can occur every 30 seconds.
+However, this method can affect performance because it makes a request to the Airflow metadata database every time your DAGs are parsed, which can occur every 30 seconds.
 See [DAG writing best practices](https://docs.astronomer.io/learn/dag-best-practices#avoid-top-level-code-in-your-dag-file) for more information about avoiding repeated requests in top level code.
 - `os.getenv('AIRFLOW_VAR_<VAR_NAME>','<default-value>')`: This method is faster because it reduces the number of Airflow metadata database requests.
 However, it's less secure.
 Astronomer does not recommend using `os.getenv` with secret values because calling these values with the function can print them to your logs.

     Replace `<default_value>` with a default value to use if Airflow can't find the environment variable.
 Typically, this is the value you defined for the environment variable in the Cloud UI.